colbenkharrl/alex-blog/README.md

 2. **Clone the Repository:**

    - In the terminal, navigate to the directory where you want to clone the project.
-   - Run the following command, replacing `<repo-url>` with the URL of the repository:
+   - Run the following command:

      ```bash
      git clone https://github.com/colbenkharrl/alex-blog.git